-Alan Beckley was a police officer in the UK, serving for thirty years in the Surrey Police and West Mercia Constabulary.
-He is currently a senior lecturer at Charles Stuart University, Australian Graduate School of Policing, New South Wales, Australia.
-He delivers courses on executive leadership, effective people management, best practice in policing and the security industry, critical incident management and professional police ethics.
-Prior to this, Alan operated as a management consultant for nine years, working in the public sector in the UK and with national police services in the UK and Europe.
+Alan Beckley is Acting Director of the Office of Widening Participation at Western Sydney University and also holds the post of Adjunct Research Fellow at the School of Social Sciences & Psychology.
+He formerly served for 30 years as a police officer in the UK, where he published many articles and books on policing subjects.
+He is an FBI National Academy Graduate from Session 160 (1990) and is currently studying for a PhD with Western Sydney University on the subject of policing, ethics and human rights.
+Prior to this, Alan operated as a management consultant for nine years, working in the public sector in the UK and with national police services in the UK and Europe, and delivered courses on executive leadership, effective people management, best practice in policing and the security industry, critical incident management and professional police ethics.
 The bulk of his work was focused at central government level, mainly programme and project management and organisational development, with most assignments in the field of education.

-Dr. Hans Born is a Senior Fellow at the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
-He currently focuses on intelligence governance in transition states as well as the role of parliaments and ombuds-institutions in security sector governance.
+Dr. Hans Born is Assistant Director and Head of the Policy and Research Division at DCAF, Geneva Centre for Security Sector Governance.
+He currently focuses on intelligence governance in transition states as well as the role of parliaments and ombuds- institutions in security sector governance.
 He has conducted policy research studies in the areas of human rights, accountability and security sector governance for the United Nations, the Organisation for Security and Co-operation in Europe, the Council of Europe and the European Parliament.
 He has co-initiated the Inter-Parliamentary Forum for Security Sector Governance in Southeast Asia (IPF-SSG) and the International Conference for Ombuds-Institutions for Armed Forces (ICOAF).
 He has published widely on security sector reform and governance.
-His latest publications include Governing the Bomb: Democratic accountability and civilian control of nuclear weapons (Oxford University Press, 2011), Accountability of International Intelligence

-Cooperation (Routledge 2010) and Parliamentary Oversight of the Security Sector: ECOWAS Parliament-DCAF Guide for West African Parliamentarians (ECOWAS, 2011).
+His latest publications include Governing the Bomb: Democratic accountability and civilian control of nuclear weapons (Oxford University Press, 2011), Accountability of International Intelligence Cooperation (Routledge 2010) and Parliamentary Oversight of the Security Sector: ECOWAS Parliament-DCAF Guide for West African Parliamentarians (ECOWAS, 2011).
 He holds an MA degree in public administration from the University of Twente and a PhD in social sciences from Tilburg University.